UHS is proud to have a large team of chaplains available to support patients, their friends and families and our hospital staff.

 Caring for families/loved ones

-Chaplains are also continuing to support families and friends of patients - whether or not you are present on site.
-If you have a loved one in hospital and would value talking to someone, the chaplains are happy to support.
+Chaplains also support families and friends of patients.
+If you have a loved one in hospital and would value talking to someone, the chaplains are happy to support via phone, zoom or to meet on site.
 Please contact us using the details above.

 Limited details of visits are recorded in line with Trust policies.
 No information will be shared without your consent.